jugglingdev/codelabs-angular/README.md

 Now that we've looked at building components, let's take a look at different ways we can output data.

-#### Databinding
+#### Data Binding

-Databinding refers to methods to output data.
+Data binding refers to methods to output data.
 It establishes a connection between the app's data (typically in the TypeScript code) and the user interface (HTML) so that changes in one are automatically reflected in the other.
-The main types of databinding in Angular are:
+The main types of data binding in Angular are:

 1. **One-Way Data Binding**:
    - **String Interpolation**:
-     - embed expressions or variables from TypeScript code into HTML templates (print something in the template)
+     - Embed expressions or variables from TypeScript code into HTML templates (print something in the template)
-     - when the data in the TypeScript code changes, the HTML content is automatically updated
+     - When the data in the TypeScript code changes, the HTML content is automatically updated
-     - must return a string
+     - Must return a string
-     - cannot use blocks (single lines only)
+     - Cannot use blocks (single lines only)
      - `{{ variableName }}`
    - **Property Binding**:
-     - bind an HTML element's property (e.g. the 'src' attribute of an image) to a property in the TypeScript code
+     - Bind an HTML element's property (e.g. the 'src' attribute of an image) to a property in the TypeScript code
-     - when the TypeScript property changes, the HTML property is updated
+     - When the TypeScript property changes, the HTML property is updated
-     - do NOT mix string interpolation with property binding as it will break the app (e.g. `[disabled]="{{!allowNewServer}}"`)
+     - Do NOT mix string interpolation with property binding as it will break the app (e.g. `[disabled]="{{!allowNewServer}}"`)
      - `[property]="tsProperty"`
 2. **Two-Way Data Binding**:
-   - allows changes to propagate in both directions: from the TypeScript code to the HTML template and from the HTML template back to the TypeScript code
+   - Allows changes to propagate in both directions: from the TypeScript code to the HTML template and from the HTML template back to the TypeScript code
-   - commonly used with form elements such as input fields
+   - Commonly used with form elements such as input fields
-   - be sure to `import { FormsModule } from '@angular/forms';` in `app.module.ts`
+   - Be sure to `import { FormsModule } from '@angular/forms';` in `app.module.ts`
-   - add `FormsModule` to the `imports` array in the `@NgModule` decorator
+   - Add `FormsModule` to the `imports` array in the `@NgModule` decorator
    - `[(ngModel)]="tsProperty"`
 3. **Event Binding**:
-   - listen to events (e.g., button clicks, mouse events, form submissions) in the HTML templates and respond to them by executing functions in the TypeScript code
+   - Listen to events (e.g., button clicks, mouse events, form submissions) in the HTML templates and respond to them by executing functions in the TypeScript code
    - `(click)="functionName()"`
-   - optionally pass the event object `$event` as an argument in the function to access event information (e.g., mouse coordinates, event target, key codes)
+   - Optionally pass the event object `$event` as an argument in the function to access event information (e.g., mouse coordinates, event target, key codes)

-These databinding methods simplify the development process by automatically keeping the user interface in sync with the data model.
+These data binding methods simplify the development process by automatically keeping the user interface in sync with the data model.

+#### Directives

+Directives are special markers in the HTML that tell Angular to do something to a DOM element.
+Add directives with the attribute selector (or CSS classes or element style selectors).

+Built-in directives include:

+1. **Structural directives**:
+   - Add or remove elements from the DOM
+   - Typically prefixed with `*`
+   - Examples:
+     - `*ngIf="property"`: Conditionally adds or removes an element based on a condition
+       - Also `*ngIf='property; else localReference'` with `#localReference`
+     - `*ngFor="let item of items"`: repeats an element for each item in a collection
+2. **Attribute directives**:
+   - Modify the appearance or behavior of an element, component, or other directive
+   - Look like normal attributes without a star
+   - Examples:
+     - `[ngStyle]="attribute: property"`: Applies inline CSS styles to elements based on conditions
+     - `[ngClass]="{class: condition}"`: Adds or removes CSS classes based on conditions
+       - `[ngClass]="{'active': isActive, 'error': hasError}"` is an example
+     - `[(ngModel)]="property"`: two-way data binding for form elements, binding input values to variables and vice versa

+While these are built-in directives, it is also possible to create custom directives.
+It's also important to note that lifecycle hooks as well as `@Input` and `@Output` properties and `@ViewChild` and `@ContentChild` decorators are all other features of directives.
+We'll look each of these in upcoming sections.

 ## Resources